nomadkaraoke/python-audio-separator/README.md

 Docker: `beveradb/audio-separator`

-###  Apple Silicon, macOS Sonoma+ with CoreML acceleration
+### 🎥 FFmpeg dependency

-💬 If successfully configured, you should see this log message when running audio-separator:
+💬 If successfully configured, you should see a `FFmpeg installed` log message when running `audio-separator --env_info`
- `ONNXruntime has CoreMLExecutionProvider available, enabling acceleration`

-Pip: `pip install "audio-separator[silicon]"`

-### FFmpeg dependency (if using pip)
+If you installed `audio-separator` using `conda` or `docker`, FFmpeg should already be avaialble in your environment.

-If you installed `audio-separator` using `pip`, you'll separately need to ensure you have `ffmpeg` installed.
+If not, you'll separately need to ensure you have `ffmpeg` installed.
 This should be easy to install on most platforms, e.g.:

 🐧 Debian/Ubuntu: `apt-get update; apt-get install -y ffmpeg`